Today's topic is how to use the word "myself." It's a reflexive pronoun just like "himself" and "herself." Take the quiz at the end!

 How to use the word “myself” is one of the top 10 or 20 questions I get.
 Here’s an example:

 Hi, Grammar Girl.
 This is Chuck Tomasi, your interim Grammar Guy from ChuckChat.com, home of podcasts too numerous to mention.
 I hear and see examples of the misuse of the word "myself" all the time.
 For example, an e-mail went out from HR like this, “Please contact Squiggly, Aardvark, or myself with questions.”
 Could you please help listeners know when the word "myself" is appropriate and when to use a more appropriate word?
 Thanks!

 Excellent, Chuck!
 Let's dissect what's wrong with that sentence: "Please contact Squiggly, Aardvark, or myself with questions."
-The simplest way to think of it is like this: How would you say the sentence without Squiggly and the aardvark?
+The simplest way to think of it is like this: How would you say the sentence without Squiggly and Aardvark?
 Then it usually becomes obvious!
 You would say, “Please contact me with questions,” not, “Please contact myself with questions.”
-So when you add in Squiggly and the aardvark, that doesn't change anything.
-It's still correct to say, “Please contact Squiggly, aardvark, or me with questions.”
+When you add in Squiggly and Aardvark, it doesn't change anything.
+It's still correct to say, “Please contact Squiggly, Aardvark, or me with questions.”

 What Are Reflexive Pronouns?